cassgvp/WIN-Open-Neuroimaging-Community/docs/events/doc-hack-1.md

 ---
-title: Community Documentation Hack
+title: Community Hack Day 1
 parent: Open WIN Events
 has_children: false
 nav_order: 1
 ---

-# Community documentation hack #1
+# Community Hack Day #1
 {: .fs-9 }

-Find out about our first documentation hack!
+Find out about our first hack day and register to join!
 {: .fs-6 .fw-300 }

 ---

-We are currently planning the first (online!) community documentation hack.

-**Our first community hack day will be 19th October.**
+**Our first community hack day will be Monday 19th October, 09:00-17:00 BST (UTC+1).**

-Before the hack day, we will host an open "Ask Me Anything" (AMA) call where people can ask questions about the event or what to expect.
+The event will be hosted via [Wonder](https://www.wonder.me) at [tinyurl.com/OpenWIN-HackDay1](https://tinyurl.com/OpenWIN-HackDay1)

+**Please register for the event so we know who to expect!**

+## Aims

 The aim for the hack day is to:
 1. Introduce interested individuals to the community, and communicate how you may benefit from participation, what kind of activities you may be able to take part in, how you will be recognised for your contribution, and what behaviours or commitment may be expected of you.